 Concern about secondary education

-Teacher is said to be the builders of a nation but the incumbent government has not done anything to recruit best candidates as teachers in the non-government secondary schools through establishing a public service commission.
-On the contrary, recruitment of non-meritorious candidates allegedly in exchange for a huge amount of money to ruling party members who chair school management committees continues.
+Teachers are said to be the builders of a nation but the incumbent government has not done anything meaningful to recruit the best candidates in the profession.
+Most non-government secondary schools are recruiting less qualified candidates allegedly in exchange of money.
+The corruption is perpetrated largely by local influential quarters and local members of the ruling party as they are placed in school management committees.

 comments powered by Disqus